pagkly/Zed/Investopedia3/Taguchi Method of Quality Control Definition.md

 Taguchi Method of Quality Control Definition
 ## What Is the Taguchi Method of Quality Control?

-The Taguchi method of quality control is an approach to engineering that emphasizes the roles of [research and development](https://www.investopedia.com/terms/r/randd.asp) (R&D), product design and [development](https://www.investopedia.com/ask/answers/042815/what-difference-between-research-and-development-and-product-development.asp) in reducing the occurrence of defects and failures in [manufactured](https://www.investopedia.com/terms/m/manufacturing.asp) goods.
+The Taguchi method of quality control is an approach to engineering that emphasizes the roles of [[research and development]](https://www.investopedia.com/terms/r/randd.asp) (R&D), product design and [development](https://www.investopedia.com/ask/answers/042815/what-difference-between-research-and-development-and-product-development.asp) in reducing the occurrence of defects and failures in [[manufactured]](https://www.investopedia.com/terms/m/manufacturing.asp) goods.

-This method, developed by Japanese engineer and [statistician](https://www.investopedia.com/terms/s/statistics.asp) Genichi Taguchi, considers design to be more important than the manufacturing process in [quality control](https://www.investopedia.com/terms/q/quality-control.asp), aiming to eliminate variances in production before they can occur.
+This method, developed by Japanese engineer and [[statistician]](https://www.investopedia.com/terms/s/statistics.asp) Genichi Taguchi, considers design to be more important than the manufacturing process in [[quality control]](https://www.investopedia.com/terms/q/quality-control.asp), aiming to eliminate variances in production before they can occur.

 ### Key Takeaways